Once again, on the Fourth of July, City Park will play host to several rugby matches to keep alive a Park City tradition.

 As part of a tradition that dates back to the 1970s, Hoke said the Haggis FC squad realizes that having fun is more important than the results on Independence Day.

 "The Fourth is less about competition and more about the day," he said.
-"It's our biggest fundraiser and social event of the year.
-I won't play my complete 'A' side in any game."

 That being said, Hoke added that he expects the games to be competitive and high-quality.